.AIFF File Extension

 Audio Interchange File Format

 What is a AIFF file?

 An AIFF file is an audio file saved in the Audio Interchange File Format (AIFF).
 It contains high-quality audio saved in an uncompressed, lossless format.
-AIFF files are most commonly stored and played on Apple devices, including Macintosh computers.
+AIFF files may also be saved as .AIF files or .AIFC files (if they are compressed).

 In 1998, Apple developed the Audio Interchange File Format.
 The AIFF format is a variant of the .IFF format, which Electronic Arts (EA) developed to store assets used in video games.

 Unlike .MP3 files and many other common audio files, AIFF files are uncompressed.
 Because AIFF files' data is not compressed, AIFF files typically contain higher-quality audio than similar MP3 files.
-However, because AIFF files contain more data, they also take up more disk space than similar MP3 files.
+However, the files also take up more disk space since they contain more data.

 How do I open a AIFF file?

 You can open AIFF files and play the audio they contain in a variety of media players, including:

 How do I convert AIFF files to other audio formats?

 To convert an AIFF file to an MP3 file in Audacity: